SOCScott/Antisyphon-Active-Defense-and-Cyber-Deception/Day 2 - Active Defense and Cyber Deception w John  1c99e8f660dd801c8bb3dc59c4559764.md

 > "I want you to go back to the OODA loop.
 Observe, Orient, decide and act.
 At this particular point, the attacker's OODA loop has been thrown into a tailspin...
 The adversary now knows that their ability to successfully observe is severely diminished."
 >

-> "I fundamentally believe that it's not true.
-I told you in earlier sessions that I did hot nation state on nation state action.
+> "I told you in earlier sessions that I did hot nation state on nation state action.
 So hot right now.
 And we had a series of rules, and one of those primary rules was, don't get caught."
 >

 > "Getting compromised is acceptable...
 What is not acceptable is for an attacker to persist for months.
 What is not acceptable is for an attacker to pivot from one compromised system and take over the rest of the environment in minutes."